9 Refreshing Lagers Changing the Beer Industry

 Washington’s craft lager pioneers have been at it for more than a decade now, and owners Will and Mari Kemper had a long and storied career even before that.
 Vienna Lager is a biscuity, amber style of beer with a signature toasty flavor and dryness.
 Chuckanut ditches the traditional decoction mash but keeps the German noble hops and malts for this mostly accurate rendition of a classic.

 Death & Taxes are a sure thing in Northern California, where Moonlight Brewing has been crafting small batch lagers since 1992.
 Death & Taxes is an updated Bay-Area take on a Schwarzbier, a black beer that looks like a stout but drinks like a blend of malty Vienna lager and black coffee.
+Looks can be deceiving.

 Possibly the most interesting trend in lagers right now is the so-called Italian-style Pilsner that began with Tipopils and made it to America with Pivo Pils.
 Oxbow is a farmhouse brewery in Maine that makes dope lagers like Luppolo, an all German hop and malt pilsner left unfiltered with an earthy hop stink on it that will make you reassess the Pils.